-- There are two methods of citing sources in the main body text: Parenthetical and Numerical - The in-text citation method you choose and the information included in the in-text citation depends on your selected citation style. - Consult your faculty advisor on the most appropriate citation style.
-You must choose from the available options (ACS, AMA, APA, Chicago, IEEE, and MLA). - In-text Citations should be formatted according to the main body paragraph text using the Body Paragraph (Indented) Style.
+- There are three methods of citing sources in the main body text: Parenthetical, Footnote or Endnote, and Numerical. - The in-text citation method you choose and the information included in the in-text citation depends on your selected citation style. - Consult your faculty advisor on the most appropriate citation style. - In-text Citations should be formatted according to the main body paragraph text using the Body Paragraph (Indented) Style.